An Exceptionally Strong Stimulus Can Trigger A Response

 Neural Pathways and Action Potentials

 Neurons communicate via action potentials—electrical impulses that fire when a stimulus reaches a certain threshold.
 For weak stimuli, neurons may not generate enough electrical activity to trigger a response.
-Even so, an exceptionally strong stimulus forces neurons to fire rapidly, creating a cascade of signals that the brain cannot ignore.
+That said, an exceptionally strong stimulus forces neurons to fire rapidly, creating a cascade of signals that the brain cannot ignore.
 This is why touching a hot stove causes an immediate withdrawal reflex: the intense heat stimulates pain receptors, sending urgent signals through the spinal cord to bypass the brain and trigger a swift reaction.

 Threshold Theory and Individual Differences